-I put a bottle of water and my DOP kit (more on that later) in the seat pocket in front of me.
+I put water and my DOP kit (more on that later) in the seat pocket in front of me.

-Since my lower back suffers the most on long trips I use a cushy travel pillow for support.
-I bring a lightweight silk travel throw to drape over an armrest (they’re impossibly skinny) to make it wider and comfier and if the cabin gets too cold I have a blanket handy.
+Since my lower back suffers the most on long trips I use a travel pillow for support.
+I also bring a lightweight throw to drape over an armrest (they’re impossibly skinny) to make it wider and comfier and if the cabin gets too cold I have a blanket handy.

 Long Haul Flight Essentials: Bring First Class with You